mcmwright/Notebooks/README.md

  5. Click on First.ipnyb.
 A new tab should open in your browser.
 Read the content and follow the instructions.

- 6. When you've finished your session doing ctrl-C twice in the IPython window will close it.
+ 6. When you've finished your session doing ctrl-C  in the IPython window will close it.

  From the file list when Jupyter/IPython opens you can navigate down to subfolders but not up, so you might to prefer to put your IPython (Py 2.7) Notebook in a higher folder, such as My Documents and navigate down to the appropriate folder at the start of a session.